Skip to content

 ORA-01610: recovery using the BACKUP CONTROLFILE option must be done

-Theoretically, doing RECOVER DATABASE in SQL, you should use the CURRENT, the original controlfile, if you're using a BACKUP or STANDBY one, you should explicitly say it.
-We have introduced several controlfile types in another post, you may take a look.
+Theoretically, issuing RECOVER DATABASE in SQL*Plus, you should use the CURRENT, original controlfile.
+If you're using a BACKUP or STANDBY one, you should explicitly say it.

 Solutions